ThomasBallatore/ryusay/README.md

 ---

-*(Breakout rooms)* <br>
+*(Breakout rooms or if it is feeling a bit overwhelming with breakouts to this point, do in Main room to change the pace?)* <br>
 **4. Write a function that takes a list and a number N, and returns True if two adjacent numbers in the list sum to N.**<br>
-Note: I skipped the original 4 in the old repo.
-Seems a bit harder than this one.
-Don't expect to have time for that one.

 ```python
 def adjacent(l,n):